1.1 Who is this Contract with?

 In this section, these terms have the meanings shown:

-Points Balance means the total number of E.ON Reward Points available for you to exchange for rewards.
+Points Balance means the total number of E.ON Rewards Points available for you to exchange for rewards.

 Reward Provider means a third party who provides vouchers or other rewards as part of the E.ON Rewards scheme.